 "Ironically, saving people with the surfboard and then passing surfing," Moore said.
 "It's very difficult to really get your hands around that and get your arms around that and really make any sense of it."

 At his wake friday, his family called the 23-year-old's death surfing in Puerto Rico last weekend senseless.
 His father asked people to wear board shorts and flip flops to honor him.

-"You talk about the Rockaway hero and all that stuff, but that's not the way to remember him," said Tom Moore, Smith's uncle.
+"You talk about the Rockaway hero and all that stuff, but that's not the way to remember him," Moore said.
 "It was his free spirit, his love of life.
 That's why we're wearing this today.
 Nobody's surprised that he was a hero.
 That's just, we expected that, no problem.
 That was going to happen.
 He was a great kid."